datalad-handbook/book/docs/basics/101-139-hostingservices.rst

    An SSH key is an access credential in the :term:`SSH` protocol that can be used to login from one system to remote servers and services, such as from your private computer to an :term:`SSH server`.
-For repository hosting services such as :term:`GIN`, :term:`GitHub`, or :term:`GitLab`, it can be used to connect and authenticate without supplying your username or password for each action.
+For repository hosting services such as :term:`Gin`, :term:`GitHub`, or :term:`GitLab`, it can be used to connect and authenticate without supplying your username or password for each action.